Mohibalikhan/Data-Science-Playground/README.md

 5. **Bayes Theorem Rule**
 - **Supervisied Learning Presentation (Faheem Abbasi) 5 Marks**
 6. **Implement Naive Bayes Theorem to classify the English Text using python**
+7. **Implement an algorithm to demonstrate the significance of Genetic Algorithm in python**

-Lab 06 Completed ! 🚀
+Lab 07 Completed ! 🚀